What to Wear & What to Pack for Iceland in Summer (+FREE Printable Packing List)

 Visiting Kerlingarfjöll in Iceland on a cold summer day

-It was freezing cold when we visited Kerlingarfjöll in the highlands in August.
+It felt really cold when we visited Kerlingarfjöll in the highlands in August.
 The temperatures were just above freezing but the wind made it feel even colder.

 Gloves, buff, winter hat